abarker/abarker.github.io/content/understanding_python_imports.rst

 from the filesystem.
 Re-importing a module requires the explicit use of the builtin `reload` function.

-The `from` statement can be used to import both subpackages and particular attributes defined in a package or module:
+The `from` statement can be used to import subpackages as well as particular attributes defined in a package or module:

 .. code-block:: python

-   from my_package import my_package_var as mpv, my_subpackage as msp
+   from my_package import init_var as iv, my_subpackage as msp
    from my_standalone_module import my_standalone_module_var

-The first of these statements imports the attribute `my_package_var` from the package namespace of `my_package`, renaming it as `mpv`.
+The first of these statements imports the attribute `init_var` from the package namespace of `my_package`, renaming it as `iv`.
 It also imports the subpackage `my_subpackage`, renamed to `msp`.
 The second statement imports the attribute `my_standalone_module_var` from `my_standalone_module`.